YdrMaster/llama.cu/README.md

 Usage: xtask <COMMAND>

 Commands:
-  generate  文本生成
+  generate  text generation
-  chat      命令行对话
+  chat      chat in console
-  service   web 服务
+  service   web service
   help      Print this message or the help of the given subcommand(s)

 Options: